dhcai21/RVHaplo/README.md

 `-wr | --weight_read`

 Minimum weights of edges in the read graph.
+If your data has many haplotypes or the haplotypes are highly similar, I would suggest using a higher weight, e.g., 0.9.

 `-sg  | --sub_graph`